Farewell Spit Lighthouse: History

 In 2016, structural repairs were made to the tower and it was given a major repaint.
 All materials for the work, including 10 storeys of scaffolding, paint, and the water required for blasting and surface preparation had to be transported along the sandspit to the site.

 Access

 The lighthouse is located approximately 27 km along the sand spit.
 Farewell Spit / Onetahua is a wildlife sanctuary run by the Department of Conservation.
 The area is an important bird nesting area, especially for Australasian gannet.
-It is closed to casual visitors, and public access to the lighthouse site is restricted to people on an ecotour.
+It is closed to casual visitors, and public access to the lighthouse site is restricted to people on an organised tour.
 The public is not permitted to climb the lighthouse structure.

 Operations

 The lighthouse is operated by Maritime New Zealand.
 With a focal height of 30 m above sea level, the light can be seen for 19 nmi.
 Its characteristic is either a white or red flash every fifteen seconds, depending on where you view it from.
 It is a sector light.
 The red flashes warn a vessel it is in a danger of hitting the shoal.
 The white sector shines from 113° to 299° and 333° to 110°; the red from 299° to 333°.